-These thai fish cakes are surprisingly easy to make!
+This tod mun pla recipe is surprisingly easy to make.
 Here are the steps:

 - In a food processor, combine the fish, cilantro, curry paste, lime leaves (optional), fish sauce, and sugar and pulse to purée the mixture into a sticky paste.

 - Add a little cornstarch and pulse to incorporate.